 It is very important to prepare for and take these tests early.
 We recommend that you take these tests at the end of your junior year, so that you can submit your application materials early and have ample time to retake the test if necessary.

 Be sure to consult admissions deadlines, the Graduate School Timeline and a career counselor to determine your optimal test date.

 Sign up early to ensure that you can take the test on your desired date.
 There are no registration deadlines for computer based tests (GRE, GMAT), but registration is first come, first serve.

 The registration deadlines for GRE Subject Tests are approximately six weeks prior to the exam dates.
 Late registration is available for some tests for an additional fee.
 Special accommodation for students with disabilities can be arranged with ample prior notice.

 Check with each testing organization to verify their policies.

 Check each school's admission requirements to determine which tests you need to take.
 Currently, GRE Subject Tests are only available for:

-Subject Tests are only offered three times a year-in April, November, and December.
+Subject Tests are only offered three times a year-in April, November and December.
 You must sign up for Subject Tests approximately six weeks in advance.
-Not all Subject Tests are availableon every datem so check the GRE website for test availability well in advance.
+Not all Subject Tests are available on every date so check the GRE website for test availability well in advance.

 Yes.
-Please see the Disabled Students' Program (DSP)'s information sheet, Applying for Accommodations on Pre-Graduate and Pre-Professional School Examinations.
+Please see the Disabled Students' Program (DSP)'s information sheet, Applying for Accommodations on Are-Graduate and Pre-Professional School Examinations.